https://github.com/richbl/rust-watchfile-remote

 # Watchfile Remote [Rust Edition]

 **Watchfile Remote [Rust Edition]** is a simple pattern that configures both a sender (via the `watchfile-remote-sender` executable) and a receiver (`watchfile-remote-receiver`) to monitor a single file, passed at a given interval, between them for change (called "heartbeat monitoring").
 Both of these executables are started once on each machine, and then run indefinitely, typically as a background process or service.
 If no change is identified after a certain period of time--that is, the heartbeat is no longer detected--then an email is generated identifying loss of the heartbeat.
-Conversely, if the heartbeat is again detected, a follow-on email is generated indicating the resumption of the heartbeat.
+Conversely, if a heartbeat is again detected, a follow-on email is generated indicating the resumption of that heartbeat.

 ## Rationale